evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450plus/_index.md

 #### First row seats

-There are two seat types you can choose from for the front row in the Mercedes-EQ EQS 450+.
+For the front row, the Mercedes-EQ EQS 450+ offers two different seat types to choose from, catering to a range of comfort and style preferences.

 The following functionalities are available on the **standard** seat.